 Lyme disease is the fastest growing epidemic in North America, and is found right across Canada.
-The disease is an infection caused by Borrelia bacteria transmitted through the bite of an infected tick.
-It is transmitted by black-legged ticks (also called deer ticks) that become infected by feeding on the blood of infected rodents, birds, and deer, then pass it on to any animal or bird they feed on.
-Ticks should be removed as soon as possible, since it takes at least 24 hours for them to transmit the bacteria that causes Lyme disease.
+The disease is an infection caused by bacteria Borrelia burgdorferi transmitted through the bite of an infected tick.
+It is transmitted by ticks including black-legged ticks (also called deer ticks) that become infected by feeding on the blood of infected rodents, birds, and deer, then pass it on to any animal or bird they feed on.
+They crawl up to the edge of vegetation and make motions called ?questing?, which makes it simple to attach to you or your clothing as you brush by.

-If you see any of these symptoms, see a doctor right away.
-If left untreated, Lyme Disease can cause neurological symptoms, rheumatologic symptoms or cardiac abnormalities weeks or even years after infection.
+If you see any of these symptoms or find an attached tick on your body, see a doctor right away.
+Left untreated, Lyme Disease can cause neurological symptoms, rheumatologic symptoms or cardiac abnormalities weeks or even years after infection.

-Early diagnosis and treatment with antibiotics can eradicate this bacterial infection.
+Early diagnosis and treatment with antibiotics can usually eradicate this bacterial infection.
 If not treated, Lyme Disease can cause ongoing pain and permanent disability of the heart, nervous system or joints.

 Ticks in grass or low shrubs can easily attach themselves to dogs.
 Infection typically occurs after the tick has been attached for 2-3 days, so it's important to check your dog regularly, particularly on skin near the eyes and ears.
 Symptoms of dogs who have acquired Lyme disease are similar to humans: